 Auditing extensions on a regular basis will help solve most of the errors.
 Go for a check as to which extensions are necessary, and which are unused.
 Remove all unused ones for a smooth browsing experience.

-Also, checkout whether remaining extensions are updated regularly in the last couple of months or not.
+Also, check whether the remaining extensions are updated regularly in the last couple of months or not.

 - Open the extensions menu by typing: chrome://extensions